Sychamis/Improved-dpcm/README.md

 Set Format to other uncompressed files, Channels to mono, Header to RAW (header-less) and encoding as unsigned 8-bit PCM Then go to https://tomeko.net/online_tools/file_to_hex.php, untick the two checkboxes and paste the result into a text file.

-To create the bytebeat file, copy the code in player.js file in bytebeat and paste the file the python program created in the file="" string.
+To create the bytebeat file, copy the code from the player.js file in bytebeat and paste the file the converter created in the file="" string.

 An example file is also included, it uses a 20 second audio clip of Scarelet by Otis McDonald.